obertguo/os-dev/README.md

 Credit to Nick Blundell for creating a comprehensive writeup for OS development, which this project will initially be following along with, https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf

 # Getting Started
-The project uses the NASM compiler to compile assembly files.
+The project uses the NASM compiler to compile assembly files, the GCC compiler to compile C files, and the LD GNU linker to link resulting object files.

-The main entry point is `boot.asm`, and can be compiled with `nasm -f bin boot.asm -o boot.bin`.

-The resulting `boot.bin` file contains raw binary data containing the boot sector program, and be executed virtually in Qemu or Bochs.
+The entry point for the bootloader is `boot.asm` and the entry point for the kernel is `kernel.c`.

+To compile the project in Linux, use `make`.
+The resulting raw os image is found in the project directory named `os-image`.

+To run the program using Qemu, use `make run`.

+To clean the project, removing all intermediate object and raw binary files, as well as the final os image, use `make clean`.

-To run in the program in Qemu (in Windows), execute `qemu-system-x86_64.exe boot.bin`.
+To run the OS in Qemu, use `qemu-system-x86_64.exe image` or `make run`.